Minor in Civic and Social Responsibility

 Critical Reflection: During their final semester, students will write a reflective essay on their community engagement experience, drawing on both academic learning and hands-on practice to demonstrate personal and professional growth.

 Review Process: Students will submit their essay to the Marchman Chair, which will be reviewed by faculty/staff of the program.
-Students will have the opportunity to revise and resubmit their essay if it does not meet the standards.
+Students will have the opportunity to revise and resubmit their essays if it does not meet the standards.

 Examples of Approved Courses

+Click here for the complete list of courses in the Catalog.
 Relevant courses not listed in the Catalog may also be counted toward the minor with the program director's approval.

 Foundations Courses: